 - Experience with Cisco IOS and the ability to work with VLAN and other settings

 - Ability to create technical workflows in Telestream Vantage as well as other workflow orchestration platforms and appliances

-- Experience with Adobe software applications - particularly Adobe Premiere, Acrobat Reader and Acrobat DC
+- Experience with Adobe software applications - mainly Adobe Premiere, Acrobat Reader, and Acrobat DC

 - Proven administration knowledge of Mac OS operating systems